A new season and a chance to end this year on a positive note? Yes, the Chicago Bulls have a chance to flip the switch in 2020, after all.

 Can Billy Donovan take the Bulls to the playoffs?

-Regarding any key injuries, the Bulls could be a playoff team in 2021.
+The Bulls could be a playoff team.
 They have some big holes, but with their offensive pieces, a top tier head coach, and money to spend, the Bulls should be a better team than the Magic, Wizards, and Hornets.
-Those three were just above them, fighting for the eighth seed.
+Those three were above them, fighting for the eighth seed.

 How will Lauri Markkanen perform in 2021?

-Yes, it is.
-Markkanen may have been dealt a bad hand in Boylen's offense, but his inability to rebound and lack presence in the paint as a seven-footer was very disheartening.
-Markkanen wants to live at the three-point line, and while that is an important part of his game, he must be tougher down low, or it's time to find a new team.
+Markkanen may have been dealt a bad hand in Boylen's offense, but his inability to rebound and lack of presence in the paint as a seven-footer was disheartening.
+Markkanen should be better under a new head coach, and early preseason games show his rebounding has improved.

 Can the Bulls attract big-time free agents in the 2021 class?

 The Bulls have not been a free-agent hotspot.
 But that's because they've chosen to be run by executives and coaches that big-time players don't believe in or have issues with.
-Exhibit A is Jimmy Butler.
 The 2021 Bulls have to be high-scoring, above .500 and eliminate drama to get a key free agent next offseason.
-Winning teams in the NBA are built around superstars, and the Bulls will need one to win a chip.

 Who will be the best player on the Chicago Bulls in 2021?

-Zach LaVine, period.
-LaVine needs to improve defensively, but his skill and basketball IQ have been consistently overshadowed by drama and BS since his arrival.
+Zach LaVine.
+LaVine needs to improve defensively, but his skill and basketball IQ have been consistently overshadowed by drama since his arrival.
 While many Bulls fans realize how good he is, many don't, and that's a problem.
-With Billy Donovan at the helm, expect LaVine to thrive and be an all-star this season.
+With Billy Donovan at the helm, expect LaVine to thrive this season.